dstw/dstw.github.io-archive/about.md

 ##### Who are you, and what do you do?

 My name is Didik Setiawan.
-I am aspiring free and open source software contributor.
-I also work as [DevOps](https://en.wikipedia.org/wiki/DevOps) engineer from one of IT company in my country.
+I am a software engineer who likes to contribute to free and open-source software.
+I also work as a system administrator from an IT company in my country.

 ##### What hardware do you use?

 My laptop is Lenovo Thinkpad.
 I also got loaned a MacBook from my employer.
 I maintain some server on cloud service, so I can get rid of hardware maintenance of production server related to my work.
 For mobile device, I have a Xiaomi Redmi 3 to help me do my daily tasks.

 ##### And what software?